gm-x/gm-x/README.md

 AI Researcher, Software and Web Developer.
 ------------------------------------------

 Software and website developer for over 4 years with over 2 years of experience as a researcher at the Control Automotive and Robotics Lab (branch of NCRA) at Mirpur University of Science and Technology.
 Skilled at Car Automaton in Controlled Environment and Artificial Intelligence Based Automaton.
-Also skilled at embedded systems and electrical hardware.
+I have worked on diverse projects encompassing Lane Detection, Embedded Systems Designs and Implementation, Object Detection Algorithms, Web Design and Development, Android Development, and WordPress Custom Theme Development.
+Also, I have a strong grip on advanced deep-learning techniques employed in object detection for self-driving vehicles.

 * 🌍  I'm based in Azad Kashmir, Pakistan
 * ✉️  You can contact me at [ghulam.mustafa8922@gmail.com](mailto:ghulam.mustafa8922@gmail.com)